 - personal budget information if applicable.

 An EHCP needs assessment will not always lead to an EHC Plan.
-However it may help to decide how the education setting can meet the child or young person’s needs without an EHC Plan.
+The Local Authority and school will then need to demonstrate how the child’s needs will be met without it.

 Barnados have produced this more comprehensive explanation.

-If you think your child might need an assessment for an EHCP then in the first instance you should go to your child’s teacher and school SENDCo and arrange a meeting to discuss your concerns.
+If you think your child might need an assessment for an EHCP, you should go to your child’s teacher and school SENDCo and arrange a meeting to discuss your concerns.

 How do I get one?

-It is often your child’s educational setting who will apply for an EHCP assessment, but as a parent, you have the right to request an assessment too, as can other professionals and a young person themselves over the age of 16.
+Usually, it is your child’s educational setting who will apply for an EHCP assessment.
+However, as a parent, you have the right to request an assessment too, as can other professionals and a young person themselves over the age of 16.

 Here is a really useful ‘get started’ checklist from the Special Needs Jungle.